20 Free Things You Can Do Online—That Weren’t Free Before

 Background noise for free productivity

-Studies show that a little background noise can boost creativity and focus, but going to a coffee shop just for the ambience is a pain.
+Studies show that a little background noise can boost creativity and focus, but going to a coffee shop just for the ambiance is a pain.
 Recreate the gentle buzz of humanity in your own home or office with free sites like Noisli, a customizable list of natural and synthetic background noise loops (including rolling thunder, a whirring fan, and much more), or You Are Listening To, a shockingly zen service that pairs ambient music from SoundCloud with real-time police scanner transmissions from cities around the country.
+Internet geeks–here's what URL actually stands for.

 Free photo editing software